Search waiting | Matsusada Precision

 Tech Tips

-Piezo drivers are amplifier type power supplies for the stable driving of the amount of displacement and the amount of vibration for each piezo element based on its purpose.
+Piezo drivers are high voltage amplifier type power supplies for the stable driving of the amount of displacement and the amount of vibration for each piezo element based on its purpose.
 Piezo elements have the characteristics of capacitive elements.

 They require an amplifier type power supply that can both discharge and retain the output power supply, rather than a normal programmable DC power supply, in order to provide optimal drive.
 In addition, when driven at a fast response speed, not only responsiveness but also more output current is required.
 The first step in choosing a piezo driver is to choose a power supply that matches both the element that is used and the usage conditions (waveform, frequency, load).
 With pulse driving with an actuator, ringing tends to occur in the output waveform, and in some cases abnormal oscillation may occur.
-Degradation and breakage of the piezo element occurs in such cases.
+Degradation and breakage of the piezo element occur in such cases.
 Our designs have taken this point into consideration.
 The Matsusada Precision piezo driver is a versatile product that supports a variety of piezo elements (and can be applied to piezo elements with a wide range of capacities), and provides stable operation.
 Please try this power supply to optimally drive and achieve the full performance of piezo elements.

 Piezo drivers